RobTillaart/I2C_ASDX/README.md

 TESTED TYPES - type A 10% - 90% only

+## Operation

+See examples

 ## Future

 - update documentation
+- add real life examples if possible
 - find a good reference for conversion formula constants.
--

-## Operation

-See examples